 Ampoules: For medical institutions.

-Report any unusual vaccine reactions to the National
+Please report any cases of unusual vaccination reactions to the National

-control authority for medical immunobiological preparations - FGUN
+control body for medical immunobiological preparations - Federal State Budgetary Institution

 “State Research Institute of Standardization and Control